hindmasj/my-nifi-cluster/docs/experiment-fork_join_enrichment.md

 This transforms the person string into a person record.
 The enrichment branch is used to perform this to demonstrate the principle, but could be done without, as this update always succeeds.

 ## ForkEnrichment
 This processor needs no configuration.
-The "original" relationship attaches to the MergeEnrichment.
+The "original" relationship attaches to the JoinEnrichment.
 The "enrichment" relationship attaches to an UpdateRecord processor.

 ## UpdateRecord
 This processor takes the person string and converts to the person record.
 The important point to note here is that performing the update would destroy anything already on the "Enrichment" path of the original record, so the fork has preserved that for later merging.